-- Your boat's engine and accessories were selected to provide optimum performance and service. - Installing a different engine or other accessories may cause unwanted handling characteristics. - Should you choose to install a different engine or accessories that will affect your boat's running trim, have an experienced marine technician perform a safety inspection and handling test before operating your boat again.
+- Your boat's engine and accessories were selected to provide optimum performance and service. - Installing a different engine or adding accessories may affect your boat's running trim. - If you choose to install a different engine or add accessories that may affect your boat's running trim, have a trained marine technician perform a safety inspection and handling test before using your boat again. - The engine and accessories on your boat have their own manuals.
+Read these manuals before using the engines and accessories.